 “If you don’t have the curves in the right places, a flat stomach, or don’t look borderline starving, you’re fat,” she said.

-“I’m trying to like use that as like a neutral descriptor because I think if we start using it in a way that is broader, we can start making the changes that need to happen.”
+“I’m trying to use that as a neutral descriptor because I think if we start using it in a way that is broader, we can start making the changes that need to happen.”

 Why this area of study?